rdeioris/LuaMachine/Docs/ReflectionAPI.md

 Albeit the api is usable from blueprints, it is strongly suggested to go to C++ when defining more advanced states.

-## Converting between structs and lua tables
+## Converting between structs and Lua tables

 The reflection API is pretty big, so before going into a more-or-less-useful implementation of Lua Reflection, we will cover some low-level details.